swisspost/design-system/.changeset/cyan-bags-leave.md

 '@swisspost/design-system-components': minor
 ---

-Added a new rating component.
+Added a new rating web-component.